sap-tutorials/Tutorials/tutorials/cp-sdk-android-flows-onboard/cp-sdk-android-flows-onboard.md

 ---
 title: Add an Onboarding Flow
-description: Add an onboarding flow that will perform the initial onboarding to the SAP Cloud Platform Mobile Services using the screens from the SAP Cloud Platform SDK for Android Onboarding UI.
+description: Add an onboarding flow that will perform the initial onboarding to the SAP Mobile Services using the screens from the SAP BTP SDK for Android Onboarding UI.
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, products>sap-cloud-platform, operating-system>android, topic>mobile]
+tags: [ tutorial>beginner, products>sap-business-technology-platform, operating-system>android, topic>mobile]
-primary_tag: products>sap-cloud-platform-sdk-for-android
+primary_tag: products>android-sdk-for-sap-btp
 ---

 ## Prerequisites

 - Completed the previous tutorial in this mission which created the initial project and imported the flows libraries

 ## Details

 ### You will learn

 - How to add onboarding flow code to an app
 - Customization options for the onboarding flow

 The first time the app is opened is called an onboarding flow.
 A welcome screen will be shown.
 The configuration data containing information about which Mobile Services server to connect to as well as the credentials to do so will be obtained and stored during this flow.
 The app will ask the user for a passcode or fingerprint to be used to unlock the app and request that the user accept the End User License Agreement (EULA).